TrueBlocks/trueblocks-core/docs/content/data-model/admin.md

 | count   | The number of records in teh appearance table for this address            | uint64     |

-## Stats
+## ChunkStats

 The `stats` data model is produced by `chifra chunks` and brings together various statistical information such as average number of addresses in an Unchained Index chunk among other information.

-The following commands produce and manage stats:
+The following commands produce and manage chunkStats:

 | Tools                                              |                                                                 |
 | -------------------------------------------------- | --------------------------------------------------------------- |
 | [chifra chunks](/docs/chifra/admin/#chifra-chunks) | manage pinned index of appearances and associated Bloom filters |

-Stats data is made of the following data fields:
+Chunkstats data is made of the following data fields:

 | Field         | Description                                      | Type   |
 | ------------- | ------------------------------------------------ | ------ |